arodionoff/geokz/README.md

 ``fiona``, in turn, depends on ``attrs``, ``click``, ``cliji``, ``click_plugins``, ``munch`` and, of couse, ``GDAL`` packages.

-* ``matlabplot`` - a comprehensive library for creating static, animated, and interactive visualizations in Python.
+``matlabplot`` is a comprehensive library for creating static, animated, and interactive visualizations in Python.

 ```
 import sys